LazyTuba/completion-tracker/README.md

 ## Description

+Track completion of async tasks and task sets

 The completion-tracker is a publish-subscribe mechanism which tracks 'posts' to a defined set of tags, emitting a 'post' event as each post is registered and a 'complete' event when the completion requirements